scalacenter/sbtfix/README.md

 ### Feedback

-The sbt analyzer will report you all the collect information at runtime.
+The sbt analyzer will report you all the collected information at runtime.

 It looks like: